trek-view/basecamp/_posts/2021-02-05-turn-360-photo-into-non-360-photo.md

 image: /assets/images/blog/2021-02-05/gimp-transform-360-meta.jpg
 featured_image: /assets/images/blog/2021-02-05/gimp-transform-360.jpg
 layout: post
-published: false
+published: true
 ---

 **_Sometimes_ a 360 image is too much (sometimes)**

-360 images are amazing views of the world.
+360 images offer amazing views of the world.

-However, sometimes you just want to share a "normal", flat photo with someone, without needing a 360 viewer.
+However, sometimes you just want to share a "normal", flat photo with someone, without the need for a 360 viewer.

 Many 360 camera manufacturers bundle software with their cameras that allow you to take grabs of your 360 photos and videos.